aaviator42/aaviator42.github.io/posts/005-storx.md

 It has functions for writing, modifying, reading, deleting and checking data.
 Keys can be objects of any class (or simply text/variables/NULL/arrays/etc).

-Take a look at the complete documentation [here](https://github.com/aaviator42/StorX/blob/main/README.md).
+Download the library from [github](https://github.com/aaviator42/StorX) and take a look at the complete documentation [here](https://github.com/aaviator42/StorX/blob/main/README.md).

 If you'd like to see a real-world usage example, a simple website hit counter that uses StorX can be found [here](https://github.com/aaviator42/hit-counter/).